 All first-time International GSIs must also satisfy the requirements of the English Language Proficiency Program before being appointed as a GSI.
 If the student does not speak English as a native language, has not passed the Test of Spoken English (TSE) or the speaking portion of the TOEFL iBT, or does not hold a bachelor’s degree from an institution in the United States, he/she must pass the SPEAK or OPT test BEFORE an appointment offer can be made.
 Students should complete the Language Proficiency Questionnaire if they are unsure whether they satisfy this requirement.
 Please contact the GSI Teaching & Research Center staff at email@example.com for more information on meeting the English Proficiency requirement at UCB.

-Generally, undergraduate students may not be appointed as GSRs or GSIs, but they can be appointed as Readers or Tutors and are not eligible for the fee remission program (please refer to Article 11 of the UC-UAW contract).
-However, if a department is unable to recruit any qualified graduate students or hire a lecturer to fill an essential GSI position, the department may submit a written request of exception to Graduate Division.
-In such cases exceptions are allowed for undergraduate GSI appointees but under NO circumstances can undergraduate students be appointed as GSRs.
+Generally, undergraduate students may not be appointed as GSIs, but they can be appointed as Readers or Tutors; undergraduate Readers and Tutors are not eligible for the fee remission program (please refer to Article 11 of the UC-UAW contract).
+However, if a department is unable to recruit any qualified graduate students or hire a lecturer to fill an essential GSI position, the department may submit a written request of exception to the student’s own college to approve the appointment of an undergraduate GSI (UGSI).
+In such cases exceptions are allowed for undergraduate GSI appointees, but under NO circumstances can undergraduate students be appointed as GSRs.

 Requirements for Undergraduate GSIs: